apiaryio/api-blueprint-rfcs/draft/mson-parameters.md

 [parameter section][] is – similarly to attributes section – an [MSON type declaration][].

-The type being declared should inherits from Refract [API Description Namespace][] [Href Variables][] type unless specified otherwise.
+The type being declared should inherit from the Refract [API Description Namespace][] [Href Variables][] type unless specified otherwise.
 If another base type is specified – it has to be of the `Href Variables` base type.